archonic/limestone/README.md

 ## Notes
 * RSpec controller tests have been omitted in favour of requests tests.
 * You can run tests locally with `docker-compose run web rspec`
-* Because this is a boilerplate, there are no migrations.
-Rely on schema.rb and use `rails db:setup` to create the db and seed.

 ## Pre-requisites